Energy partitioning in electrostatic discharge with variable series load resistor: Theory

 \subsection{Spark Resistance}

 The power transfer between the spark and the victim load is dependent on the final spark resistance, $\Rsf$.
-By combining \Eqref{eqn-Rsf} with preceding equations, we can express $\Rsf$ in terms of $a_R$, $\Rv$, $\Cx$, and $\Eth$:
+By combining \Eqref{eqn-Rsf} with preceding equations, we can express $\Rsf$ as

-We select the positive root to ensure that when no victim load is present ($\Rv=0$), the final spark resistance equals the minimum possible resistance, $\Rsf=\Rsfmin$. \figref{fig-theory-Rsf} illustrates the trend in the final ESD resistance for three different $\Cx$ values.
+We select the positive root to ensure that when no victim load is present ($\Rv=0$), the final spark resistance equals the minimum possible resistance, $\Rsf=\Rsfmin$. \figref{fig-theory-Rsf} illustrates the trend in the final spark resistance for three different $\Cx$ values.
 As the victim load increases, $\Rsf$ also increases because the victim load absorbs a larger proportion of the system's energy.
+Larger values of system capacitance lead to smaller $\Rsf$ and $\Rsfmin$ values at small $\Rv$.
 Rose et al. \cite{Rose2020} reached a similar conclusion using a non-dimensionalized analysis of the discharge equation.

-To calculate $\Rsf$ from experimental data, we combined equations \eqref{eqn-EnergyVictim}, \eqref{eqn-Rsf} and \eqref{eqn-EnergySpark} to express the energy dissipated by the spark as:
+To calculate $\Rsf$ from experimental data, we combined equations \eqref{eqn-EnergyVictim}, \eqref{eqn-Rsf} and \eqref{eqn-EnergySpark} to express the energy dissipated by the spark as

-This simplification yields the following expression for $\Rsf$
+This simplification yields the following expression for $\Rsf$:

 \Eqref{eqn-Rsf-from-RWmodel} directly provides the spark resistance after initial breakdown, relating it to $\Rv$ and the fraction of energy delivered to $\Rv$.
 The functional form of $\Rsf$ being independent of gap length suggests that higher stored energy at longer gap lengths is distributed over a proportionally larger spark volume, implying a larger discharge channel radius.